Individualized Policy Evaluation and Learning under Clustered Network Interference: Introduction

 \section{Introduction}

-Over the past decade, a number of scholars across various disciplines have studied the problem of developing optimal individualized treatment rules (ITRs) that maximize the average outcome in a target population \citep[e.g.,][]{imai:stra:11,zhang2012estimating,zhao2012estimating,swaminathan2015counterfactual,kitagawa2018should,athey2021policy,zhang2022safe}.
-Beyond the academia, these methods have played an essential role in the implementation of personalized medicine and micro-targeting in advertisement and political campaigns.
-Moreover, new methodologies have been developed to evaluate the empirical performance of learned ITRs \citep{imai:li:23}.
+During the past decade, a number of scholars have studied the problem of developing optimal individualized treatment rules (ITRs) that maximize the average outcome in a target population \citep[e.g.,][]{imai:stra:11,zhang2012estimating,zhao2012estimating,swaminathan2015counterfactual,kitagawa2018should,athey2021policy,zhang2022safe}.
+Beyond academia, these methods have played an essential role in the implementation of personalized medicine and micro-targeting in advertising and political campaigns.
+In addition, new methodologies have been developed to evaluate the empirical performance of learned ITRs \citep{imai:li:23}.

 Much of this existing policy evaluation and learning literature assumes no interference between units, i.e., one's outcome is not affected by the treatments of others.
-Yet, in the real world applications, such spillover effects are the norm rather than an exception.
-This means that there is a potential to exploit the existence of spillover effects when learning an optimal ITR by incorporating the information about individuals and their network relations.
+Yet, in real-world applications, such spillover effects are the norm rather than an exception.
+This means that there is a potential to exploit spillover effects when learning an optimal ITR by incorporating information about individuals and their network relationships.
 For example, assigning influential and well-connected students to an anti-bullying program may more effectively reduce the number of conflicts within a school \citep{paluck2016changing}.
-Another example is that individuals who are at the center of social network can spread information more widely \citep{banerjee2019using}.
+Another example is that individuals who are at the center of the social network can spread information more widely \citep{banerjee2019using}.

+Despite these potential advantages, there exist key methodological challenges when learning ITRs in the presence of interference between units.
+First, the structure of spillover effects is often little understood.
+It is difficult to obtain information about people's relationships, and the existence of unobserved networks can invalidate the performance evaluation of the learned ITRs \citep{egami_2021}.
+Second, the total number of possible treatment allocations increases exponentially, leading to the difficulty of inferring causal effects of high-dimensional treatments.